yzihan/Generative-AI/README.md

 FashionQ: An AI-Driven Creativity Support Tool for Facilitating Ideation in Fashion Design

 StreamSketch: Exploring Multi-Modal Interactions in Creative Live Streams

+CheXplain: Enabling Physicians to Explore and Understand Data-Driven, AI-Enabled Medical Imaging Analysis

+Lessons Learned from Designing an AI-Enabled Diagnosis Tool for Pathologists

+Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology

+Augmenting Pathologists with NaviPath: Design and Evaluation of a Human-AI Collaborative Navigation System

+Human-Centered Tools for Coping with Imperfect Algorithms During Medical Decision-Making

+Human–computer collaboration for skin cancer recognition

+A Human-AI Collaborative Approach for Clinical Decision Making on Rehabilitation Assessment

+Principles of mixed-initiative user interfaces

+Believe it or not: Designing a human-AI partnership for mixed-initiative fact-checking

+Datatone: Managing ambiguity in natural language interfaces for data visualization

+Marvista: A Human-AI Collaborative Reading Tool

+CrossA11y: Identifying Video Accessibility Issues via Cross-Modal Grounding

+Revamp: Enhancing Accessible Information Seeking Experience of Online Shopping for Blind or Low Vision Users

+SOLVENT: A Mixed Initiative System for Finding Analogies between Research Papers

+DreamSketch: Early Stage 3D Design Explorations with Sketching and Generative Design

+SmartManikin: Virtual Humans with Agency for Design Tools

+Guided exploration of physically valid shapes for furniture design

+Forte: User-driven generative design

+A suggestive interface for 3D drawing

+MAPGEN: Mixed-Initiative Planning and Scheduling for the Mars Exploration Rover Mission